Best USB Hubs for Remote Workers in 2026

 Are USB hubs compatible with corporate-managed laptops?

 Generally yes.
 USB hubs enumerate as standard USB devices and require no drivers for basic port expansion and data functions.
-The Ethernet adapter within the hub does install a driver (typically a generic ASIX or Realtek ethernet driver), which most corporate IT policies allow.
+The Ethernet adapter within the hub does install a driver (typically a generic ASIX or Realtek Ethernet driver), which most corporate IT policies allow.
 DisplayLink-based video outputs require a driver download that IT may need to approve in advance.
 If you’re on a heavily locked-down machine, verify with IT before buying a hub with DisplayLink video outputs.

 The Bottom Line